lunatic-cat/react-timeline-github-activity-v2/README.md

 **IMPORTANT**: Works only with public activity.

-Change `lunatic-cat` on your team name and thats all!
+Change `lunatic-cat` from link above on your team name and thats all!